Helge Fossmo: Murders, marriages and trials

 On 18 December 1999, Fossmo found his wife Heléne dead in the bathtub.
 Although there was a hole in her skull and a toxic concentration of dextropropoxyphene was found in her blood, her death was ruled an accident.

-A few months later, Fossmo remarried Alexandra, Tirsa's youngest sister.
+A few months later, Fossmo married Alexandra, Tirsa's youngest sister.
 In June 2001, Fossmo fell ill.
 He was nursed by Sara Svensson, who moved into his bedroom.
 She divorced her husband a year later, but Åsa Waldau did not approve of Fossmo's liaison with her.
 She was put under church discipline and shunned – in Fossmo's bedroom, where she said she was a sex slave.
 Pastor Fossmo then coveted his neighbour's wife, Anette Linde.
 They started an affair in the autumn of 2003.
 Soon thereafter, Sara Svensson started getting anonymous text messages, which she regarded as prophetic.
 Together with Fossmo's verbal instructions, these messages convinced her to try to kill Alexandra Fossmo.
 In the early morning of 8 November 2003, she attacked Alexandra with a hammer.
 Alexandra woke up and resisted the attack.
 She called her husband who was out in his car (with his lover, Mss.
 Linde), as well as some church elders.
 Sara Svensson was sent away from the community.
 The assault was not reported to the police, and the Fossmos took a plane to a Bible school in Hong Kong.
 Secretly, Fossmo and Svensson kept in touch.
 The anonymous text messages also resumed.
 Svensson was instructed to buy a handgun (not an easy task in Sweden).
 She was told to shoot Daniel Linde too.
 The shootings took place in the early morning of 10 January 2004.
 Alexandra was shot dead in the head in her bed.
 Daniel Linde was shot in the chest and in his mouth, but he managed to call emergency services and he survived.

 The district court sentenced Fossmo to life imprisonment for solicitation of murder of Alexandra and attempted murder of Daniel Linde, but acquitted him of the murder of Heléne.
 Fossmo appealed the convictions and the prosecutor appealed the acquittal, but the verdict was upheld.
 Fossmo's appeal to the Supreme Court was denied.
 He wrote without success to the Chancellor of Justice.
 He then appealed to the European Court of Human Rights, but on 13 February 2007, the judges decided not to hear his case.